 - Take a helicopter flight over the Tasman National Park and the famous Three Capes Track

 - Stop and visit local distilleries crafting small batch gin, vodka and whisky

 - Walk along secluded beaches

-- Hike along bush tracks to see breathtaking, cliff-top views
+- Hike along world-famous tracks to see breathtaking views from Australia’s highest sea cliffs

 - Tour the Convict Trail, via Nubeena, Premaydena, Saltwater River, Koonya and Taranna